CMU-313/fall-2021-hw4-team-name/README.md

 - F: failures - number of past class failures (numeric: n if 1<=n<3, else 4)
 - G: famrel - quality of family relationships (numeric: from 1 - very bad to 5 - excellent)

+The output of 1 means that the student is of high quality, while 0 menas that the student is not.

 ## Features Used to Train the Model